Rosemary-Garlic Roasted Yellow Potatoes

 - Yellow potatoes can be round or oblong-shaped.
 The thin skin doesn’t need to be peeled, unless there are bad spots.
 Cutting the potatoes into chunky, bite-size wedges (not cubes) gives them more surface area for browning, with the skin helping to hold their shape.

-Step 2: Roasting potatoes on a sheet pan
+Roasting on a sheet pan

 - Pro Tip: Before preheating the oven, arrange a rack in the bottom third.
 This is the best spot in the oven for roasting because it’s closer to the heat source, which helps to brown the surface of the potatoes.